telerik/maui-docs/controls/timepicker/localization.md

 # Тime Picker Localization

-RadTimePicker for .NET MAUI provides language localization.
+The TimePicker for .NET MAUI provides language localization.
 The localization keys are described in the tabels below:

-The sections below list all the localization keys used in Time Picker Spinners.

 **TimePicker localization keys**